 Legitimate interests: the processing is necessary for SarcoidosisUK’s legitimate interests or the legitimate interests of a third party unless there is a good reason to protect the individual’s personal data which overrides those legitimate interests.

 Who do we share your information with (personal and sensitive)?

-We will only share your personal and sensitive information within SarcoidosisUK, with your medical team and in some cases with our trusted research partners.
-Each trusted research partner will be clearly named and available to all participants taking part in that respective research project.
+We will only share your personal and sensitive information within SarcoidosisUK, with your medical team and in some cases with our Trusted Research Partners.

 We will ask for informed consent before sharing information with your medical team or research partners.
 This includes your spoken consent directly to your medical team.

 We will not disclose any information identifying you personally to any other third parties, except with your prior explicit permission or where required by law.

 For more information see the SarcoidosisUK Safeguarding Policy.

 We reserve the right to share personal information with our financial and legal advisers to protect our legal rights.

 How do we protect your information (personal and sensitive)?